zesk/zesk/README.md

 ## History

-Zesk was written primarily by Kent Davidson, around 2002.
-It evolved and changed a lot in PHP 4 and was more object-oriented than PHP 4 could handle.
-It also turned into massive bloatware and was subsequently scrapped.
-PHP evolved by adding autoloading, PHP 5 added true object-orientedness and PHP 5 became much easier to write modular, object-oriented code.
-PHP 7 fixed a lot of stuff and now PHP 8 seems to have made PHP a modern web application langauge.
+Zesk was written primarily by [Market Acumen, Inc.](https://marketacumen.com/?crsource=zesk-readme) and has been in use in commercial products since 2003.

-Zesk was re-written to be leaner and meaner and the good ideas were taken out of the original (Database schema, MVC) and rewritten.
-In the meantime CodeIgniter, Kohana, Zend Framework, Drupal, and Wordpress evolved.
+Zesk has been refactored a few times and the good ideas were taken out of the original (Database schema, MVC) and improved.
+Inspired over the years by CodeIgniter, Kohana, Zend Framework, Drupal, Wordpress, Laravel, and Symfony.

-We like to think that we took the good parts of all of these technologies and left out most of the bad parts.
-From Kohana, some of its elegance, object-oriented approach, and strict PHP 5 support.
-From Zend Framework, the autoloader and class naming.
-From Drupal the method space hook system, and seamless module extension interface.
-From Wordpress, the hook registration system.

 With the advent of PHP Standards, we've adopted PSR-4 and some other naming standards in the core APIs, including `Psr/Log` and `Psr/Cache`.

-Strict PHP 8 support is planned for 2021.
+Strict PHP 8 support is planned for 2022 and migration to PHPUnit for all testing and coverage as well as docker testing built-in.

 Visit [Zesk.com](https://zesk.com) for up-to-date information.